This post may include affiliate links. Thank you for your support.

 French toast casserole still incorporates all the flavors of pumpkin French toast; however, it’s made with cubes of bread instead of slices, and it’s baked in a casserole dish instead of being fried.

 • Bread: Bread is the foundation of french toast.
 I highly recommend using stale, day old bread for this recipe.
-(Scroll down for more information on what kind of bread to use.)
+Need a gluten-free option?
+Be sure to use gluten free French bread.

 • Eggs: Six whole large eggs add richness to the french toast custard.